-This document is organized by addressing each pertinent section of CAA section 110 (a)(2) requirements and the DNR's legal authorities and administrative rules.
-The appendices at the end of the document provide additional information on the administrative rule adoptions for this
+This document is organized by addressing each pertinent section of CAA section 110(a)(2) requirements, the DNR's legal authorities and the public comment period and hearing.
+The appendices at the end of the document provide additional information on the administrative rule adoptions for this SIP, the administrative rule process, and the public participation process.